UK government plans to revamp holiday pay calculation for part-year workers

-Out-Law Guide | 29 Feb 2016 | 5:16 pm | 10 min. read
+Out-Law Guide | 04 Oct 2022 | 11:16 am | 6 min. read

-Broadly, a company is UK tax resident if it is either incorporated in the UK or, despite being non-UK incorporated, the business of the company is centrally managed and controlled in the UK.
+Broadly, a company is UK tax resident if it is either incorporated in the UK, or despite being non-UK incorporated, the business of the company is centrally managed and controlled in the UK.

 Central management and control is not the same as the day-to-day management of the business.
-Ordinarily, the place where a company is centrally managed and controlled will be the location where the final decisions that bind the company are made.
+Broadly, the place where a company is centrally managed and controlled will be the location where the final decisions that bind the company are made.
 It will be the place where matters of general policy and strategy for the company are made.

 Such matters would include:

-Generally the constitution of a company will identify who has the authority to manage the business of the company.
+Generally, the constitution of a company will identify who has the authority to manage the business of the company.
 Normally, a company's constitution will give the directors the authority to control the company's business.

-If a company is considered to be controlled by its directors, the place where the central management and control of a company is exercised will often be the place where directors meet to manage the company's business.
+If a company is considered to be controlled by its directors, the place of central management and control will often be the place where directors meet to manage the company's business.
 Generally, this is the place where board meetings are conducted.

 For example, if the highest level of control rests with a particular chairman or managing director and the board simply 'rubber stamps' the decisions of that individual, the central management and control of the company will be the place where the individual or group usurps the position of the board and exercises control of the company.

-Case law differentiates between situations where the decisions of the directors are usurped or dictated by a third party and alternatively, where the directors retain central management and control irrespective of the fact that a third party may influence their decisions, or may desire a certain outcome.
+Case law differentiates between situations where the decisions of the directors are usurped or dictated by a third party and, alternatively, where the directors retain central management and control irrespective of the fact that a third party may influence their decisions or may desire a certain outcome.
 Where a third party, such as a professional adviser, is merely exercising influence over the directors without controlling the directors, the location of central management and control should remain the place where the directors exercise their control.

 The shareholders of the company may retain the right to dismiss the directors in certain circumstances.
 However, it will be important that the directors are seen to exercise control of the company.

 It is accepted that shareholders will have plans for what they want the company to do and that the directors are ordinarily willing to go along with their shareholders' wishes.
-However, there is a very fine dividing line between the board acting on the proposals and recommendations of the shareholders but still exercising their authority as directors, and the board being directed by the shareholders in a way which, in reality, means that the shareholders are usurping the function of the board and removing the authority of the board.
+However, there is a very fine dividing line between the board acting on the proposals and recommendations of the shareholders but still exercising their authority as directors, and the board being directed by the shareholders in a way which means that the shareholders are usurping the function of the board and removing the authority of the board.

 If the board simply rubber stamps shareholder decisions, the board will not be regarded as exercising central management and control of the company; rather, the company will be tax resident where the control is in fact exercised, which is likely to be where the shareholders are located.